vahidalvandi/v2ray-docker-compose/README.md

 ```
 (Client) <-> [ CDN Service ] <-> [ Upstream Server ] <-> (Internet)
 ```

+Pros:
+* Only one server is required.
+* Only one server must be maintained.

+Cons:
+* A domain/subdomain is required.
+* Depended on a third-party service (CDN).
+* Only VMESS protocol is supported.

 ### Setup Bridge Server Solution